juliangruber/consistent-db/README.md

   * If so, tell node(0) about that node and repeat the package sending to those new ones, with an updated `nodes-checked` field.
   * If not so, send an `accept:ts` message to all nodes

+## Failure handling

+What about more than 2 partitions?

+### One node

+If there is only one node, there's no need to do anything.
+It just fails.

+### Same partition sizes after split

+If both partitions are the same size after a split, a winner has to be picked:

+Each node calculates a random score on start and replicates this score as well as receives and saves other nodes' scores.
+If then the graph is split, the still connected nodes add their scores and then know if they or the other half have a higher score.
+The half with the lower score will not respond to requests until the graph is joined again.

+### Different partition sizes after split

+If partitions have different sizes after a split, the bigger partition wins.

 ## License